mongodb/specifications/source/run-command/run-command.rst

 Driver Sessions
 """""""""""""""

-A driver's runCommand API MUST provide an optional session option to support explicit sessions and transactions.
+A driver's RunCommand MUST provide an optional session option to support explicit sessions and transactions.
 If a session is not provided the driver MUST attach an implicit session if the selected server supports sessions.
 Drivers MUST NOT attempt to check the command document for the presence of a ``lsid``.